There are days that you don’t feel like doing a three to four pass shave and fully enjoy the Zen that comes from

-The Muhle R41 has three variants – the traditional, grande and twist.
+The Muhle R41 has three variants (all available in Amazon) – the traditional, grande and twist.
 The price varies from $56 to $81++ depending on the variant and color.
 These will be eligible for the free 2-day shipping if you join Prime.

 This is a great razor for men with coarse beards or with sensitive skin who are looking for a more aggressive razor that can shave off their facial hair with less passes.

 Make sure that you get the 2013 edition because of the design improvements that make this less aggressive and more forgiving on your skin.

 It comes in three variants that vary in cost, length, weight, and handle size (see the table above).

 If you prefer the 3 piece design then get the Tradtional or the Grande.
 But if you prefer the 2 piece design then go with the Twist.